f3peakcity/f3peakcity.github.io/content/slack/index.md

 - <a href="/decal-says/">🙈</a> Try to keep content more PG-13 than R or NSFW.
 - 🔥 If you post about "hot button" topics like politics, please be considerate in your word choices and remember that we include men from all walks of life.
 - 🤑 It's ok to share about your personal business, especially if a Pax asks for recommendations.
 But please don't spam the channels constantly.
-- 🧹 Occassionally the Commz team or another Pax might suggest that a post would be better in a different channel.
+- 🧹 Occassionally the Commz team or another Pax might suggest that a post would be better in a different channel or rename a channel.
 This is to help us keep Slack tidy, since things get lost very fast.
 - 🚨 Avoid using `@channel` or `@here` unless you _really_ need everyone to get a notification that very second.

 ## Profiles